bmos/FG-Ammunition-Manager/README.md

 # Compatibility and Instructions
 This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) v4.3.5 (2023-03-07).

-This extension works with the 3.5E, PFRPG, SFRPG, 4E, and 5E rulesets.
+This extension works with the 3.5E, PFRPG, 4E, and 5E rulesets.

 # Features
 * Adds a checkbox to the left of the ammo label on the weapons section of the actions tab; this checkbox is only shown for some weapons (those with 'firearm', 'crossbow', 'javelin', 'ballista', 'windlass', 'pistol', 'rifle', or 'loadaction' in the weapon name).
 Loading these weapon will post a message to chat to help monitor the action-economy.
 Attacks attempted with these weapons without loading first will post a message to chat and the attack will not go through.
 If you want to disable this on a per-weapon basis, add the weapon property 'noload.'